gohugoio/hugo/docs/content/tutorials/automated-deployments.md

         flags: --buildDrafts=true
 ```

 As you can see, we have two steps in the build pipeline.
 The first step downloads the theme, and the second step runs arjen's hugo-build step.
 To use a different theme, you can replace the link to the herring-cove source with another theme's repository - just make sure the name of the folder you download the theme to (./themes/your-theme-name) matches the theme name you tell arjen/hugo-build to use (theme: your-theme-name).
-Now we'll test that it all works as it should by pushing up our wercker.yml file to Github and seeing the magic at work.
+Now we'll test that it all works as it should by pushing up our wercker.yml file to GitHub and seeing the magic at work.

 ```bash
 git commit -a -m "Add wercker.yml"